amirhossein-fzl/php-version-switcher/README.md

-## What PHP Version Switcher ( psv )
+## What PHP Version Switcher ( pvs )
-PHP Version Switcher ( psv ) a shell script that allows you to switch between different versions of php. **This script is made for Linux**.
+PHP Version Switcher ( pvs ) a shell script that allows you to switch between different versions of php. **This script is made for Linux**.

 ## Getting Started
 To use this script, follow these steps: